RunboxScripts/RunboxCustomStyles/README.md

 CSS customizations for Runbox.com Webmail.

 * Increased font size
-* Font is now "sans-serif" instead of Verdana (Runbox will use the sans-serif font you have set in your web browser)
+* Default to the sans-serif font set in your browser instead of Verdana
 * Adjust typography and layout
 * Tweak the padding of some elements
 * Center the compose window